opdavies/oliverdavies.uk/source/_posts/2012-05-24-dividing-drupals-process-and-preprocess-functions.md

   - theming
   - preprocessing
 ---
+{% block excerpt %}
+If you use a lot of process and preprocess functions within your Drupal theme, then your template.php can get very long and it can become difficult to find a certain piece of code.

+Following the example of the [Omega theme](http://drupal.org/project/omega "The Omega theme on Drupal.org"), I've started separating my process and preprocess functions into their own files.
+For example, mytheme_preprocess_node can be placed within a preprocess/node.inc file, and mytheme_process_page can be placed within process/page.inc.
+{% endblock %}

+{% block content %}
 If you use a lot of process and preprocess functions within your Drupal theme, then your template.php can get very long and it can become difficult to find a certain piece of code.
 Following the example of the [Omega theme](http://drupal.org/project/omega "The Omega theme on Drupal.org"), I've started separating my process and preprocess functions into their own files.
 For example, mytheme_preprocess_node can be placed within a preprocess/node.inc file, and mytheme_process_page can be placed within process/page.inc.

 The first step is to use the default mytheme_process() and mytheme_preprocess() functions to utilise my custom function.
 So within my template.php file: